LMohamedPro/notebook--server/README.md

 %language code
 ```

-See example below.

-- sessionId: is the id of the session we are using. this field is used to differentiate between users and also to allow
-users to continue their interaction with the interpreter in the same execution context (example declare variable and reuse them).
-Note that you may have same sessionId for different languages but the codes run in seperate contexts for different sessions.
-Also the sessionId is not mandatory in the first request and the API will provide you with a sessionId in case not specified but it must be used to remembre the previous declaration...

 ### Interpreter response body

 The **/execute** returns a json object as response.
 The response have the following format: